abelljs/abell-website/content/getting-started/index.md

 {{ meta.description }}

 **Abell** is a JavaScript based static-site-generator to help you build fast and secure websites from static data like JSON, Markdown, or CMS.

-To know more about what Abell is, check out [Why Abell](https://abelljs.org/#why-abell) section on our Home Page.
+Check out [Why Abell](https://abelljs.org/#why-abell) section on our Home Page for more info.

 There are various ways you can approach this documentation,
 - If you prefer to **learn by doing**, check out